 Nitrogen dioxide (NO2), Volatile Organic Compounds (VOC's) and Particle monitoring

-Nitrogen Dioxide (NO2) is measured (in micrograms /m3) in real time at Beresford Street and at twenty sites around the Island using passive diffusion tubes which are sent off monthly to the UK for analysis.
-Diffusion tubes are also used to measure four VOC's (Benzene, Toluene, Ethyl Benzene and Xylene) at five other sites around the Island.
+Nitrogen Dioxide (NO2) is measured (in micrograms/m3 (per metre cube)) in real time at Beresford Street and at 20 sites around the Island using passive diffusion tubes which are sent off monthly to the UK for analysis.
+Diffusion tubes are also used to measure 4 VOC's (Benzene, Toluene, Ethyl Benzene and Xylene) at 5 other sites around the Island.